honeymoon bridge

 Art Sale

-The 21st annual White Mountain Art Sale is now running.
-There are over 60 items from private collectors, primarily 19th century paintings, but also contemporary paintings and memorabilia.
+The annual White Mountain Art Sale is now running.
+There are many items from private collectors, primarily 19th century paintings, but also contemporary paintings and memorabilia.
 Items are available for purchase as they arrive, so check the catalog often.
 The art sale will continue through the holidays.
 Paintings come and go frequently.

 The art sale is the Society’s major fundraiser.
 The consignor of a painting gets most of the sale price, but our small commission has paid for investing over $250,000 renovating the Town Hall; over $50,000 to dismantle the Trickey barn, which the Town was going to demolish to make way for the Whitney Center, then donating the timbers to the Library; paying for the chairs in the Whitney Center; paving the parking below the Town Hall before we were tenants; and many other projects.